-If you don't have a team of experienced IT professionals to deal with this issue, managed hosting is the next best thing.
-Choose a host that offers DDoS protection.
-This way, they will take care of all the technical stuff to protect your website and get it up and running as quickly as possible.
+If you don't have a team of experienced IT professionals who can deal with this issue, managed hosting is the next best option.
+Choose a host that offers DDoS protection measures.
+That way, they'll take care of all the technical stuff to protect your website and get it back up and running as quickly as possible.

 It is important to do your research.
 Ask your hosting provider if they offer DDoS protection, what exactly they do during an attack, and how they deal with bandwidth overrun charges.

 Set up uptime monitoring

 The automatic monitoring of your site availability is a crucial early detection method.
 An uptime monitoring service notifies you by email and pushes messages within minutes if your site crashes or slows down significantly.

 Your web host may offer this service out of the box.
 If not, there is a paid, professional solution with Pingdom or a free one with Uptime Robot, which pings your website every five minutes.
 Another German solution is Uptrends.
 You can find more solutions here.

 Use a firewall and a Content Delivery Network (CDN)